yguan/dashboard/README.md

 * Use left/right arrow key
 * Use mouse click on the top/bottom area (not on cards) and drag to left/right

+### For Touch Devices

+It seems to be working for Android Jelly Bean.
+To move the card, touch, and hold for a brief moment, then move the card.
+To resize, just touch the bottom right corner and move.
+To move slide, touch and move.

 ## Development

 #### Overview of Folder Structure